 The Northeast ADA Center, located at Cornell University, serves New Jersey, New York, Puerto Rico and the US Virgin Islands.

 The Northeast ADA Center is a program of the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability, which is housed in the School of Industrial and Labor Relations at Cornell University.
-The goal of the Center is to increase ADA implementation in New York, New Jersey, Puerto Rico and the U.S. Virgin Islands by educating and empowering the diverse range of ADA stakeholders in order to increase their knowledge of the ADA, to make better decisions regarding disability inclusiveness, and to implement the ADA in their own lives, workplaces, businesses and communities.
+The goal of the Center is to increase ADA implementation in New York, New Jersey, Puerto Rico and the US Virgin Islands by educating and empowering the diverse range of ADA stakeholders in order to increase their knowledge of the ADA and to make better decisions regarding disability inclusiveness.
+We also help stakeholders implement the ADA in their own lives, workplaces, businesses, and communities.
 As part of our outreach efforts, we provide training, technical assistance, and information on the ADA.

 Building Capacity through Partnership